ACCYSL

 ARTICLE VIII Annual General Meeting

-2. The purpose of the Annual General Meeting is to elect the Board of Directors and to transact any other business which may come before the meeting.
-Proper business for this meeting includes modification of these Bylaws, Rules of Play, or League Regulations.
+1. The purpose of the Annual General Meeting is to elect the Board of Directors, modify League membership and to transact any other business which may come before the meeting.
+Proper business for this meeting includes modification of these Bylaws, Club Membership changes, Rules of Play, or League Regulations.

-3. Each Member Club and each member of the Board of Directors shall have one vote.
-Voting shall not be by proxy, and each member representative shall have only one vote, regardless of the number of members he/she represents.
+1. Each member of the Board of Directors shall have one vote.
+Voting shall not be by proxy.

-4. The Board of Directors must present its nominations for election to the Board of Directors to the general membership at least 21 days prior to the meeting.
+1. The Board of Directors must present its nominations for election to the Board of Directors to the Members within 21 days prior to the meeting.
 Additional nominations may be made from the floor.

-5. A quorum of the general membership shall be a majority of the number of member clubs.
+1. A quorum for the Annual General Meeting shall be a majority of the members of the Board of Directors.

 ARTICLE IX Board of Directors

-2. The Board of Directors shall be elected at the Annual General Meeting.
-Terms of office shall commence upon the completion of the Annual General Meeting (or subsequent election in accordance with Section 7 of Article VIII), and shall continue for one year or until a successor takes office.
+1. The Board of Directors shall be elected at the Annual General Meeting.
+Terms of office shall commence upon the completion of the Annual General Meeting (or subsequent election in accordance with Section 6 of Article VIII) and shall continue for one year or until a successor takes office.

-4. Club representatives shall be responsible for providing a liaison between the League and their respective clubs.
-They shall also be responsible for ensuring required club representation on League committees.
+1. Each Member Club shall be responsible for providing a minimum of one person to be the liaison between the League and their respective clubs (which may be a Board member or appointed rep).
+They shall also be responsible for ensuring club representation on League committees.

-6. Special Meetings may be held by the Board of Directors by request of the President or any two (2) members of the Board of Directors.
+1. Special Meetings may be held by the Board of Directors by request of the President or any two (2) members of the Board of Directors.
 Notice shall be given in writing to all members of the Board of Directors 96 hours before the meeting.
-Such notice shall be delivered personally, by email, or be postmarked 96 hours before the meeting.
+Such notice shall be delivered personally, by email or text message, 96 hours before the meeting.

-7. A quorum shall consist of majority of the Board of Directors.
+1. A quorum shall consist of the simple majority of the Board of Directors.

-8. On all matters requiring a vote, each member of the Board of Directors shall have one vote.
-Voting by proxy is not allowed.
+1. On all matters requiring a vote, each member of the Board of Directors shall have one vote.
+Voting by proxy is not allowed, although voting via remote participation is not considered by proxy.
 The act of a simple majority vote of the members of the Board of Directors present at a meeting at which a quorum is present shall be the act of the Board of Directors, unless a greater number is required by these Bylaws or some other law.
 Each member of the Board of Directors has a fiduciary duty to act in the best interests of the League and shall be subject to such duty with respect to each and every vote or action taken in his or her role as a member of the Board of Directors.

-A. Grounds for removal shall be failure to perform duties as set forth in these Bylaws, failure to attend more than three consecutive regularly scheduled League meetings, or serious abuse of office.
+1. Grounds for removal shall be failure to perform duties as set forth in these Bylaws, failure to attend more than three (3) consecutive regularly scheduled Board meetings, or serious abuse of office.

 ARTICLE X Duties of Officers